Spawning Multiple Assets#

 By default, the flag scene.InteractiveScene.replicate_physics is set to True.
 This flag informs the physics engine that the simulation environments are copies of one another so it just needs to parse the first environment to understand the entire simulation scene.
 This helps speed up the simulation scene parsing.

 However, in the case of spawning different assets in different environments, this assumption does not hold anymore.
-Hence the flag scene.InteractiveScene.replicate_physics must be disabled.
+Hence the flag scene.InteractiveScene.replicate_physics must be disabled when the spawned assets do not share the same structure.
 For a full guide on the template-based cloning system including strategies and collision filtering, see Cloning Environments.

 The Code Execution#